Skip to content

 About NVHPC

-NVHPC is an integrated collection of software tools and libraries distributed by NVidia.
-An overview document describing nvhpc can be found here.
-The aim of the NVHPC team is to provide up to date, preconfigured suites of compilers, libraries and tools that are specifically optimized for NVidia GPU hardware.
-It supports single and multi-GPU execution.
+NVHPC is an integrated collection of software tools and libraries distributed by Nvidia.
+An overview document describing NVHPC can be found here.
+The aim of the NVHPC team is to provide an up-to-date and preconfigured suites of compilers, libraries, and tools that are specifically optimized for Nvidia GPU hardware.
+It supports both single and multi-GPU execution.

 Basic Usage Example

-This example shows steps for using NVHPC to run a simple test MPI program, written in C, that communicates between two GPUs.
-The detailed steps, that can be executed in an interactive Slurm session, are explained below.
+This example shows steps for using NVHPC to run a simple test MPI program, written in C, that communicates between two GPUs across two MPI tasks.
+MPI requires that the communication between GPUs goes through CPUs.
+For the much faster communication directly between GPUs, you can use NCCL.
+The detailed steps that can be executed in an interactive Slurm session are explained below.
 A complete Slurm job example is shown at the end.

 The NVHPC environment is installed as a module and can be made visible in a session using the command

-this will add a specific version of the nvhpc software (version 23.3 released in 2023 for Engaging and version 21.5 released in 2021 for Satori) to a shell or batch script.
-The software added includes compilers for C, C++ and Fortran; base GPU optimized numerical libraries for linear algebra, Fourier transforms and others; GPU optimized communication libraries supporting MPI, SHMEM and NCCL APIs.
+This will add a specific version of the NVHPC software (version 24.5 on Engaging was released in 2024 and version 21.5 on Satori was released in 2021) to a shell or batch script.
+The software added includes compilers for C, C++ and Fortran; base GPU optimized numerical libraries for linear algebra, Fourier transforms and others; and GPU optimized communication libraries supporting MPI, SHMEM and NCCL APIs.

 An environment variable, NVHPC_ROOT, is also set.
 This can be used in scripts to reference the locations of libraries when needed.